Federated trace data

 How federated tracing works

-Apollo Federation supports sending federated traces from the Apollo gateway, which are constructed from timing and error information provided by your subgraphs.
+Apollo Federation supports sending federated traces from your graph router, which are constructed from timing and error information provided by your subgraphs.
 These federated traces capture the subgraph-level details in the shape of the query plan, which is sent to Apollo's metrics ingress by default, and aggregated into query-level stats and field-level stats.
 The overall flow of a federated trace is as follows:

 - The router receives an operation from a client.

 - For each fetch to a subgraph, a response is received.